osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 ## Initialization

 Initializing in a constructor is awkward and ill advised since the object is only partially ready during construction.
-Initialization should therefore be done separate from the constructor.
-We can annotate a method with the `@Activate` annotation, this method will be called after the dependencies are set and before a service is registered.
+Initialization should therefore be done separately from object construction.
+We can annotate a method with the `@Activate` annotation; this method will be called after the dependencies are set and before a service is registered.

 	@Component
 	public class SmallPoint {